adrianderstroff/sim-rt/README.md

     DEPTH      100
 ```

 So far there are three different types of tracers ***raycaster, raytracer*** and ***debugtracer***.
-The debugtracer renders the intersections between the rays and the scene and displays those intersections as spheres, while rendering the scene from a different angle than the camera.
+The debugtracer renders the intersections between the rays and the scene and displays those intersections as spheres, while rendering the scene from a different angle than the camera and tries to be far away enough such that the whole scene is visible.

 The resolution keyword has to be followed by two positive integer numbers  bigger than zero.
 The first number is the width of the output image and the second number is the height of the output image.